-France is America’s first and oldest ally and like most countries, these two old friends have their own respective “national day”.
+France is America’s first and oldest ally.
+And like many countries around the world, these two old friends each have their individual “national day.”

-The United States Of America’s national day is the called “The Fourth of July”—also known as “Independence Day” and France’s national day is “Bastille Day” (the French don’t call their national day Bastille day, this is what English speakers call it…more on that in a moment).
+The United States Of America’s national day is called “The Fourth of July,”—also known as “Independence Day,” and France’s national day is called “Bastille Day.”

-Besides both being in the month of July, the national day of these two great nations have quite a few more uncanny similarities and quite a few differences.
+Besides both being in July, the national days of these two great nations have quite a few more uncanny similarities and a few differences.

 Here’s what you need to know.

-Similar to how Americans call their independence day “the 4th of July”, the French refer to Bastille day as “quatorze juillet” which simply means “14th of July “
+Similar to how Americans call their independence day “the 4th of July”, the French refer to Bastille day as “quatorze juillet,” which means “14th of July. “

 - July in French = Juillet